 There’s just one problem.
 One of the three stole her heart a very long time ago.
 Can the Razer, a god of absolute death and destruction, change his omniscient spots, or will his allegiances lie with his brothers?

 Those are just a few of the questions Charley must answer, and quick.
 Add to that a homeless girl running for her life, an innocent man who’s been charged with murdering the daughter of a degenerate gambler, and a pendant made from god glass that has the entire supernatural world in an uproar, and Charley has her hands full.
 If she can manage to take care of the whole world-destroying-gods thing, we’re saved.
 If not, well…

-Get a sneak peek at Darynda Jones's The Dirt on Ninth Grave (available January 12, 2016) with an exclusive excerpt of a selected scene.
+Get a sneak peek at Darynda Jones's The Curse of Tenth Grave (available June 28, 2016) with an exclusive excerpt of a selected scene.

 Ignoring the dead girl standing next to me, I crossed my bare feet on the cool windowsill, took a sip of piping-hot coffee, and watched the emerging sunrise from my third-story apartment window.
 A soft yellow scaled the horizon and stretched across it like tendrils of food coloring suspended in water.
 Ribbons of pinks and oranges and purples quickly followed, the symphony a slow, exquisite seduction of the senses.
 Or it could have been if there weren’t a dead girl standing next to me.

 She jutted out a tiny hip, anchored a fist onto it, and let loose a lengthy sigh of annoyance for my benefit.
 I continued to ignore her.
 There were few things in life more irritating than other people’s children.
 Hell, perhaps.
 Been there, done that.
 But for the moment, the only thing complicating an otherwise serene morning was a tiny blond-haired, blue-eyed beast in Strawberry Shortcake pajamas.